 Vincerx Pharma Announces Poster Presentations at the American Association for Cancer Research (AACR) Annual Meeting 2023

-PALO ALTO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Vincerx Pharma, Inc. VINC, a biopharmaceutical company aspiring to address the unmet medical needs of patients with cancer through paradigm-shifting therapeutics, today announced four poster presentations at the upcoming American Association for Cancer Research (AACR) Annual Meeting 2023, being held virtually and at the Orange County Convention Center in Orlando, Florida from April 14-19, 2023.
+/EIN News/ -- PALO ALTO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Vincerx Pharma, Inc. (Nasdaq: VINC), a biopharmaceutical company aspiring to address the unmet medical needs of patients with cancer through paradigm-shifting therapeutics, today announced four poster presentations at the upcoming American Association for Cancer Research (AACR) Annual Meeting 2023, being held virtually and at the Orange County Convention Center in Orlando, Florida from April 14-19, 2023.

 Poster presentation details: